 Doing meditation can help pull you away from this distraction, helping you become more focused and centered, according to the Journal of Clinical Psychology Review.(16)

-This is because meditation can help you relax, helping improve the function and structure of your brain.
+This is because meditation can help you relax and improve the function and structure of your brain.

 At the same time, it helps with stress and anxiety, giving you more mental clarity.